 The potable water supply system shall be designed and operated in conformance with Chapter 62-555, F.A.C.
 Information as required in 62-4 and 62-555, F.A.C. shall be submitted to the Department prior to construction and operation.
 The operator of the potable water supply system shall be certified in accordance with Chapters 62-555.350,62-602.400, and 62-699, F.A.C.

-F. SOLID WASTE LANDFILL Formerly Condition XVII.
+F. COMBUSTION WASTE LANDFILL Formerly Condition XVII.
 Solid Waste Landfill

+1. Operations and Maintenance

-1. The licensee shall operate combustion waste landfill and associated leachate collection ponds in accordance with the approved Landfill Operations and Maintenance Plan.
-Any revisions or updates to this attachment shall be submitted to the Department’s Central District Office Solid Waste Section as appropriate for review and approval.The proposed solid waste landfill area shall be monitored and studied pursuant to an adequately detailed groundwater testing and monitoring program as defined in Condition IV, D. and E. The results of this detailed groundwater testing and monitoring program will be used by the Department in determining whether OUC shall affirmatively demonstrate that Florida Water Criteria (Chapter 62-550, F.A.C.) will not be violated.
+The licensee shall operate combustion waste landfill and associated leachate collection ponds in accordance with the approved Landfill Operations and Maintenance Plan.
+Any revisions or updates to this plan shall be submitted to the Department’s Central District Office Solid Waste Section as appropriate for review and approval..

-2.
+2. Modifications to Landfill Facilities

 The following activities are authorized under Post Certification Documentation Submittals:

-Landfill additions or modifications
+Landfill Additions or Modifications

 a.
 Before construction of the solid combustion waste landfill or any expansion thereof commences, Karst features interfering with the hydrogeological integrity of the site in the vicinity of the solid combustion waste landfill shall be adequately stabilized both physically and hydraulically against, respectively, collapse and unusual downward transport of groundwater.